 Are you in love or is it lust?
 Sometimes it’s hard to tell because both emotions feel really good.
 And both create a connection with your partner that feels exciting and blissful.
 But for all their similarities, they are most definitely not the same.
 When it comes to lust vs. love, there are a few things you should know.

-Lust is an intense physically attraction.
-You desire your partner in every way due to your strong sexual connection.
-Love is deeper than lust.
-It’s attraction and affection.
+Lust vs. Love: Lust is an intense physically attraction.
+You desire your partner due to a strong sexual connection.
+Love is attraction and affection.
 You profoundly care for your partner, which creates an emotional attachment in addition to your sexual connection.

 It’s important to know the difference, especially in the beginning of the relationship.
 It’s easy to get caught up in the heady feelings of a new love interest, and mistake your early feelings of lust for love.
 Want to know how to tell the difference?

 Here are 5 things that help you tell if it’s lust vs love:

 1. How perfect you think your partner is.

 If You’re in Lust: You think your partner is perfect.
 You think nothing is wrong with them.
 Everything about them is shiny, bright, and new.
 They can’t do anything really wrong in your eyes because the pedestal you put them on is that big.

 If You’re in Love: You know your partner isn’t perfect—and you choose to love them and be with them anyway.
 In fact, it’s your partner’s imperfections that you cherish the most.
 You know you aren’t perfect, so you value and welcome your partner’s flaws.